Skip to Main Content

 What should I know about Chateau de Massillan before I go?

 Uchaux is a small village with limited independent infrastructure, so arriving with a car is effectively essential.
 Orange, the nearest town with full services and a TGV station, is under fifteen kilometres away.
 The property carries a Michelin Selected designation for 2025.
-Pricing and hours are leading confirmed directly with the château, as rates at this category of property vary by season and room type.
+Pricing and hours are best confirmed directly with the château, as rates at this category of property vary by season and room type.
 Travellers combining Massillan with wine visits in the southern Rhône should note that the Châteauneuf-du-Pape appellation sits approximately twenty kilometres to the south.

 Fast Comparison